CompTIA Certification Guide

 CompTIA training

 CompTIA offers a wide range of training alternatives, including classroom instruction, study materials, and online learning.
-GemRain Consulting is the CompTIA Authorized Training Provider Partners (CAPPs).
+GemRain Consulting is a CompTIA Authorised Training Provider Partner (CAPP).
 Classroom and online/e-learning are available depending on the particular courses.
 Visit the GemRain Consulting page for more details.

 FAQ